Understand the equivalence between a system of linear equations and a vector equation.

 whose columns are the ’s and the ’s.

-Now we have (at least) two equivalent ways of thinking about systems of equations:
+Now we have three equivalent ways of thinking about a linear system:

-The second is more geometric in nature: it lends itself to drawing pictures.
+The third is geometric in nature: it lends itself to drawing pictures.

 It will be important to know what are all linear combinations of a set of vectors in In other words, we would like to understand the set of all vectors in such that the vector equation (in the unknowns )